McCarthy warns Democrat-backed HR 1 is Pelosi power grab meant to erode election confidence

 "There's a recall going on in California.
 I will guarantee you that Gavin Newsom makes sure that they're checking the IDs of who signs that recall more than they're checking the IDs of who's voting in California," McCarthy said.
 "You can't have a mass ballot mailing to people who don't even request it when these rolls are so bad.

 "I think showing an ID. to get on an airplane.
 Yeah, I could do that.
 I can also show an ID to vote because in California, it's just like what they're doing in the COVID bill.
-They now want to give vaccines to immigrants, illegal immigrants who are coming in, before they're giving to Americans in San Francisco," he continued.
+They now want to give vaccines to immigrants, illegal immigrants who are coming in, before giving them to Americans in San Francisco," he continued.
 "If you're illegal, you can vote in a school board race.
 They want people to be able to vote who are not Americans.
 We need to have integrity and accountability and elections that people will trust at the end of the day.
 And that's why we have to have reforms and that's why H.R.
 1 should be voted down."

 CLICK HERE TO GET THE FOX NEWS APP